VXVX Docs

 systemctl status vx

-When installed via the install script, the config lives at:
+After installation via the install script, the configuration file is located at:

 /usr/local/etc/vx/config.json